ShadyPkg/shady-binds/DCS Huey/README.md

 ##Gimmie Power (Look with your eyes to the overhead midline panel):
 - tTGL4 down for AC voltmeter.
 - tTGL3 down for DC generator.
-- tTGL2 down for DC voltmeter.
+- tTGL2 down twice for DC voltmeter.
 - tTGL1 down for battery.

 ##Loud Noises: (Look bottom midline panel):